dachcom-digital/pimcore-formbuilder/docs/03_SpamProtection.md

     spam_protection:
         honeypot:
             field_name: 'inputUserName'     # this is the default value
-            enable_inline_style: true       # ths is the default value
+            enable_inline_style: true       # this is the default value
+            enable_role_attribute: true     # this is the default value and will add the role="presentation" attribute
 ```

 ***